jcepriano/Launch_6490/Tourism/README.md

 2. How does a form submission know what request should be made?
 Use examples.

+    It knows what request should be made because it is defined in the view as a method.
+    (ex. form method="post" action="/movies/@Model.Id/reviews")

 3. Imagine you are explaining how to create a resource to a co-worker.
 How would you describe how the controller action `Create` works?

+    The Create action takes the user input from the form and creates a new object that gets saved to the database.

 4. In our State creation functionality - what would happen if a user did not enter an Abbreviation before submitting the form?

 ## Rubric